Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Experiments and Results

 \subsection{Experiment Setup}

 We explore our investigation into the two proposed research questions on CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, SVHN \cite{netzer2011reading}, and STL-10 \cite{coates2011analysis} datasets, which are the common datasets used by existing semi-supervised methods.
 Except for CIFAR-100 with 100 classes, the rest of the datasets have 10 classes each.
-We experiment with the labelled set selection and supervision policy modules on 8 well-known semi-supervised methods as backbones: PiModel \cite{pi_model}, PseudoLabel \cite{pseudo_labels}, MeanTeacher \cite{mean_teacher}, VAT \cite{vat}, MixMatch \cite{mixmatch}, ReMixMatch \cite{remixmatch}, UDA \cite{uda}, and FixMatch \cite{fixmatch}.
-Since both labelled set selection and supervision policy can be included with the existing semi-supervised models without any change, we follow all the training details and hyper-parameter settings from the original methods.
+We experiment with the strategic sampling and supervision policy modules on 8 well-known semi-supervised methods as backbones: PiModel \cite{pi_model}, PseudoLabel \cite{pseudo_labels}, MeanTeacher \cite{mean_teacher}, VAT \cite{vat}, MixMatch \cite{mixmatch}, ReMixMatch \cite{remixmatch}, UDA \cite{uda}, and FixMatch \cite{fixmatch}.
+Since both strategic sampling and supervision policy can be included with the existing semi-supervised models without any change, we follow all the training details and hyper-parameter settings from the original methods.
 For a fair comparison, the labelled and unlabelled set is kept the same across all semi-supervised methods where applicable.
 All the results presented in this section are run 3 times with different random initialization.
 The reported accuracy is average over these 3 runs.